willymcallister/willymcallister.github.io/_articles/rc-step-response1.md

 We find the step function using the method of *homogeneous and particular solutions*, based on a non-obvious theory of differential equations, stated here without proof,

->The total solution to a non-homogeneous differential equation can be found by the sum of the **general** solution of the circuit's natural response with **any particular** response (found without regard for the initial conditions), followed by applying the initial conditions to resolve unknown constants.
+>The total solution to a non-homogeneous differential equation can be found by adding the **general** solution of the circuit's natural response to **any** particular response (found without regard for the initial conditions), followed by applying the initial conditions to resolve unknown constants.

 This is a pretty bold theory to state without proof.
 It is central to finding the step response.
 For the moment please take it on faith.
 [Here]({% link _articles/differential-equations.md %}) is my attempt to explain.
 If you have taken a differential equation class, what we are doing is called the [method of undetermined coefficients](https://www.khanacademy.org/math/differential-equations/second-order-differential-equations#undetermined-coefficients).